-Except for the above, there has been no reclassification or changes to comparative figures.
+There has been no reclassification or changes to comparative figures.

 Going Concern

 These financial statements are prepared on the going concern basis.
 Horizon Power has reasonable grounds to believe it is able to pay its debts as and when they become due and payable (refer to Note 6(c)).